NazrinUFO/VrcLovenseConnect/README.md

 Then simply launch the program after VRChat is open.

 # Buttplug.io Compatible Toys (NEW!)
 Simply connect your toy to your PC through a cable or Bluetooth.
-Lovense toys should work with this protocol too.
+Lovense toys should work with basic features in this protocol too.

 ## Avatar Setup
 Your avatar requires a spherical Contact Receiver with "Proximity" mode.
 Set it up with any Contact Sender, whether it's a standard (hands, head...) or a custom one (sharing an unique name between your friends is a good idea).